Stoolbend/goldecon/README.md

 # goldecon+ - A Simple economy based around gold nuggets

-Current compatibility status: CraftBukkit 1.1-R6
+Current compatibility status: CraftBukkit 1.2.3-R0.2

-Last tested on: Bukkit 1.1-R6
+Last tested on: CraftBukkit 1.2.3-R0.2

-Currently in development on: Bukkit 1.2.2-R0.5
+Currently in development on: Bukkit 1.2.3-R0.2

 ## A little intro
 goldecon+ (plus) is a version of boardinggamer's & Kierrow's "goldecon" plugin with some slight modifications & improvements by Stoolbend (<stoolbend@mc-server.co.uk>).

-The PLUS version of goldecon contains a load of extra features (previously released as individual plugin files) which are listed below, but if you just want the basic goldecon core including the bank functions, then check the lite branch in the top corner. goldecon-lite is the core components of goldecon, No drops, no shops.
+The PLUS version of goldecon contains a load of extra features (previously released as individual plugin files) which are listed below.

+## Goldecon+ includes...

+* GoldeconShops - Sign & chest shops using gold nuggets

+* GoldeconBank - Command based bank system to store money.

+* GoldeconRegionMarket - Sign based method of selling worldguard regions

+* (Coming in 1.6) GoldeconAPI - Allows you to hook into goldecon's functions from other plugins.

 ## Permissions